-During his time as director of TDI, Dr. Weinstein co-founded, with then Dartmouth College President Jim Yong Kim (now president of the World Bank), the Master of Health Care Delivery Science (MHCDS) program, a collaboration between TDI and the Tuck School of Business, and the first hybrid residential and distance learning degree program at Dartmouth.
-He was recently appointed as a visiting professor at Northwestern University's Kellogg School of Management, Public and Private Interface initiative and Senior Fellow, the HealthCare Initiative, Clinical Professor TUCK Business School at Dartmouth.
-At Kellogg, he will teach a new course, “CEO Playbook for Health System Success.”
-He has, on several occasions, been a facilitator for the Harvard Business School's case study of the Dartmouth Spine Center he created in 1996, written by Mike Porter and Rob Huckman.
+During his time as Director of TDI, Dr. Weinstein co-founded, with then Dartmouth College President Jim Yong Kim (past President of the World Bank), the Master of Health Care Delivery Science (MHCDS) program, a collaboration between TDI and the Tuck School of Business, and the first hybrid residential and distance learning degree program at Dartmouth.
+He holds a Clinical Professor in the Northwestern Kellogg Business School, Public & Private Interface initiative.
+He teaches a new course, “CEO Playbook for Health System Success”, and teaches each year at the Harvard Business school and TUCK school of Business at Dartmouth.

 In 2015, Dr. Weinstein was awarded the Ellis Island Medal of Honor by the National Ethnic Coalition of Organizations.
 He is the 2017 recipient of the American Hospital Association’s Justin Ford Kimball Innovator’s Award.
-He has been named one of “The 100 Most Influential People in Healthcare” by Modern Healthcare magazine and top “Physician Leaders to Know” by Becker’s Hospital Review.
+He has been named one of “The 100 Most Influential People in Healthcare” by Modern Healthcare magazine and top 50 “Physician Leaders to Know” by Becker’s Hospital Review.

 His most recent book, Unraveled: Prescriptions to Repair a Broken Health Care System, was published in February 2016 serves as a roadmap for many of the changes needed in Health Care.
 It has received wonderful reviews and serves as a blueprint for much needed change in health care delivery and accountability.